Photorefractive-based on-chip optical power limiter against light-injection attacks in quantum key distribution: Discussion and conclusion

 Our unit is well suited for advanced QKD implementations.
-While the bandwidth limitations of the add-drop MRR requires consideration in high-speed systems, our unit has been experimentally validated in a commercial high-speed QKD system employing \qty{100}{ps} pulses at \qty{625}{MHz}.
+While the bandwidth limitations of the add-drop MRR require consideration in high-speed systems, our unit has been experimentally validated in a commercial high-speed QKD system employing \qty{100}{ps} pulses at \qty{625}{MHz}.
 Experimental comparisons between CW and pulsed sources further demonstrate that the defensive response becomes more pronounced when the signal source has a narrower linewidth.
 Consequently, the proposed scheme is expected to provide superior performance in MDI-QKD and continuous-variable QKD systems, where the commonly used narrow-linewidth lasers align well with its spectral operating principle\cite{shao2025highrate,li2023continuousvariable,zhang2020longdistance}.
+At the same time, the finite PR response time leaves a residual affected-pulse fraction for intermittent or low-duty-cycle pulsed attacks.
+As discussed above, this residual contribution can be experimentally bounded and incorporated into a decoy-state GLLP key-rate analysis as a tagged-pulse contribution.

 Material innovations offer a promising route to enhanced unit performance.
-For instance, \ce{Fe}:\ce{LiNbO_3}, could further lower the response threshold by increasing the density of excitable charge carriers\cite{kong2012recent}.
+For instance, \ce{Fe}:\ce{LiNbO_3} could further lower the response threshold by increasing the density of excitable charge carriers\cite{kong2012recent}.
 Z-cut TFLN exhibits a stronger PR effect and longer relaxation times, supporting persistent refractive index changes suitable for long-term defensive states\cite{ren2025photorefractive,jiang2017fast}.